rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 _side_note_start
 **In a parallel dimension** Alonso Church did not take a temporary break from lambda calculus and showed it to his student, Alan Turning.
 The first computer hardware was based on SKI calculus.
 In that dimension kids learn mathematics with proofs, imperative programming is considered a great addition after programmers learn the principles.
-In that dimension software has very few bugs, however, this universe has fewer programs and even fewer programmers. &#127756;
+In that dimension software has very few bugs, however, this universe has fewer programs, even fewer programmers, and the error messages suck. &#127756;
 _side_note_end

-TODO
-_To clarify, in this argument applying cognitive load theory to programming does not translate to "imperative is complex", rather it translates to "too much of imperative in one place (logically coupled) is complex"._

 ## Post Summary

+My readers may get the impression that this post is a criticism of imperative programming.
+Applying cognitive load theory to programming does not translate to "imperative is complex", rather it translates to "too much of imperative in one place (logically coupled) is complex".
+IMO, some amount of imperative is often helpful.
+I plan to return to this topic in my next blog.

 I am sure you have noticed that I think a lot about code complexity.
 And, yes, I do not feel comfortable working in messy code.
 Assessing and controlling the level of code complexity is crucial to me.